Sara Kingdom: Character creation

 Jean Marsh had previously appeared in Doctor Who playing King Richard's sister, the Princess Joanna, in The Crusade.
 Marsh would return to the programme in the 1989 serial Battlefield, playing Morgaine, coincidentally with Nicholas Courtney as Brigadier Lethbridge-Stewart, thus appearing in both his first and last regular Doctor Who episodes.
 Courtney also played Bret Vyon in Master Plan.
 In 2007 she appeared opposite the Sixth Doctor and Mel in the Big Finish Productions audio drama The Wishing Beast.

 Proposed use after Doctor Who

 According to The Official Dr. Who & the Daleks Book, Sara Kingdom was originally devised by Terry Nation as a supporting character in a proposed American-produced spin-off of Doctor Who that would have focused on Kingdom and her colleagues fighting the Daleks.
 A 30-minute script titled The Destroyers was created for a potential pilot episode which was never produced.
+This pilot script was later adapted by Big Finish into an audio production.